 Along with being an industrial hub, Hosur has slowly emerged as one of the leading exporters of roses.
 Floriculture has become one of the other main income sources for the district.
 Every year more than 8 million stems of cut roses are exported to Europe and various other countries across the world.

-The TANFLORA Infrastructure Park located Madhagondapalli is the leading exporter of high quality cut roses to Europe.
+The TANFLORA Infrastructure Park located in Madhagondapalli is the leading exporter of high-quality cut roses to Europe.
 “Taj Mahal’, a patented variety of rose is supposed to be the most in demand.

 Industrial growth started in Hosur with the help of the initiative started by The State Industries Promotion Corporation of Tamil Nadu Limited (SIPCOT).

-Hogenakkal Waterfalls which is close to 80 kms away from Hosur, is a place you should visit if you find time.
+There is another temple which is located on another hilltop, 2 km off Hosur.
+This temple is dedicated to Lord Venkateshwara who is often referred to as Dakshina Tirupati.
+Hogenakkal Waterfalls, which is close to 80 km away from Hosur, is a place you should visit if you find time.

 If you are a nature lover you can go on a drive towards Krishnagiri where one can spot wild animals like elephants strolling.
 There is also the Krishnagiri Dam which is the power source for many districts in the state and also a well-known attraction.